2022 NFL Week 3 Odds

 He joins fellow star receiver Odell Beckham as being questionable to play on Sunday.
 The defense struggled again last week, giving up 3 TDs to an average Texans offense.

-This match should provide an interesting matchup between the Browns’ injury-hit but explosive offense and the Bears’ improved defense.
+This game should provide an interesting matchup between the Browns’ injury-hit but explosive offense and the Bears’ improved defense.

 Again, I like the under (46.5 points) for this game with both sides being hit by offensive injuries and I expect a low-scoring affair.